-- 7.1 Obviously false allegations may be indicative of problems of abuse elsewhere.
-A record should be kept and consideration given to a referral to the Safeguarding Adults Board in order that other agencies may act upon the information. - 7.2 In consultation with the designated member of staff and/or the designated Governor, the Director of People and Culture shall: - Inform the member of staff against who the allegation is made orally and in writing that no further disciplinary or adult protection action will be taken.
+7.1 Obviously false allegations may be indicative of problems of abuse elsewhere.
+A record should be kept and consideration given to a referral to the Safeguarding Adults Board in order that other agencies may act upon the information.

+7.2 The DSL and Director of People and Culture shall:

+- Inform the member of staff against who the allegation is made orally and in writing that no further disciplinary or adult protection action will be taken.
 Consideration should be given to offering counselling/support; - Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome; - Where the allegation was made by a vulnerable adult other than the alleged victim, consideration to be given to informing the parents/carers of that vulnerable adult; - Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken